 Repurchase Agreements Risk.
-Repurchase agreements are instruments under which the Fund acquires ownership of a security, and the seller, a broker-dealer or a bank agrees to repurchase the security at a mutually agreed upon time and price.
+Repurchase agreements are instruments under which the Fund acquires ownership of a security, and the seller, a brokerdealer or a bank agrees to repurchase the security at a mutually agreed upon time and price.
 Repurchase agreements expose the Fund to the risk that the counterparty defaults on its obligation to repurchase the underlying instruments collateralizing the repurchase agreement.
 In this circumstance, the Fund could lose money if the underlying instruments used as collateral lose their value before they can be sold.

 Market Risk.
 The trading prices of gold, precious metals, other commodities and other financial instruments fluctuate, sometimes rapidly and unpredictably, in response to a variety of factors.
-These factors include events impacting a specific market segment or the entire market, including global pandemics, such as COVID-19.
+These factors include events impacting a specific market segment or the entire market, including war, military conflict, acts of terrorism, social unrest, natural disasters, recessions, inflation, rapid interest rate changes, supply chain disruptions, sanctions, the spread of infectious illness or other public health threats.
 The Fund's NAV and market price may fluctuate significantly due to market risk.
 The Fund, and investors, could lose money over short periods due to short term market movements and over longer periods during more prolonged market downturns, such as a recession.
 The loss of the entire principal amount of an investment is possible.